What Is Cost Management?

 2. Cost Estimating

 Cost estimating consists of assigning costs to the resources you need to execute your projects, such as labor, materials and equipment.
 Cost estimating is one of the most important steps in the cost management process because it lays out the base for your project budget.
-There are several cost estimating techniques you can use depending on the characteristics of your project.
+There are several project cost estimating techniques you can use depending on the characteristics of your project.

 3. Cost Budgeting